anandryadav/automate-accounts/README.md

-# ReceiptIQ: Automated Receipt Processing API
+# Receipt: Automated Receipt Processing API

 ## Project Overview

-ReceiptIQ is a web application with a set of REST APIs designed to automate the extraction of information from scanned PDF receipts.
-It uses OCR (Tesseract) to get raw text and an AI model (OpenAI GPT) to parse this text into a structured, queryable format, which is then stored in a SQLite database.
+Receipt is a web application with a set of REST APIs designed to automate the extraction of information from scanned PDF receipts.
+It uses OCR (Tesseract) to get raw text and an AI model (OpenAI GPT) to parse this text into a structured, queryable format, which is then stored in an SQLite database.

 ## Technology Stack